 After a lender receives a Notice of Error, it should promptly evaluate the error.
-In response to a mortgage company error, a lender must correct the error, provide notification of the correction, and list contact information so that a borrower can follow up.
-A loan provider has a several options for responding, including:
+In response to a mortgage company notice of error, a lender must correct the error, provide notification of the correction, and give contact information so that a borrower can follow up.
+A loan provider has several options for responding, including:

 - Correcting the error and confirming the correction with you in writing

 - Investigating the error and providing a written explanation for why no mortgage company error was found

 - Informing you that the company will need 15 business days to investigate and respond to your notice.

 A loan servicer cannot wait indefinitely to respond to a mortgage lender error notice; a servicer must acknowledge your notice within five business days.
 However, the loan provider does have more time (typically up to 30 business days) to investigate and respond to the issue that your letter addresses.
 For errors concerning foreclosure, a service provider must generally respond before a foreclosure sale occurs.

 Sometimes, you may need more information before addressing a potential mortgage lender error.
 You may send a lender a letter requesting more information about your account.

 As with a Notice of Error letter, a Request for Information must be acknowledged within five business days, and lenders have 30 business days to either provide the information requested or tell you why the requested information isn’t available.
 If that’s the case, a lender should also give contact information on where you can follow up.